LallieDragon/trivia-with-react/README.md

 The current team will not change until a question is answered incorrectly.

 ## The Code

+My initial attempt at coding this application did not take much advantage of React's super flexible components nor did I initially plan to have lift functions to update this.state of my App.js file.
+On the second take I took advantage of the chance to rewire my wireframes, exhibiting the need for passing the lift functions as well as where they needed to be passed to.

+I would say that my main obstacle in this web application was simply utilizing those lift functions and rendering different things based on what they did to this.state.
+Eventually I was able to get the architecture of the code just right so that when you click on the category you wish to guess from it would then exhibit the question.

 ## In Retrospect
 ## Future Versions